 Implantable Collamer lens Surgery may be right for you if:

-Also, ensure no ocular herpes virus infection could lead to complications during and after the surgery for an indefinite period1).
-If you are suffering from these diseases, please consult your doctor before undergoing an ICL procedure2).
+Also, ensure no ocular herpes virus infection could lead to complications during and after the surgery for an indefinite period).
+If you are suffering from these diseases, please consult your doctor before undergoing an ICL procedure).

 What Are the Types of ICL Surgery?